 I leaned into the rear-view mirror to get a better look.
 It looked like a man and a woman.
 Shadows were all I could see.
 If they wanted to retaliate, why didn’t they jump out of their car and come after me?
 No, they were waiting.
 It was up to me to make the first move.

-I gently opened the door and eased my body out with hands in the air.
-I slowly brought my hands to my chest, physically indicating that I meant no harm and, yes, I was an idiot.
+I gently opened the door and eased my body out with my hands in the air.
+I slowly brought them to my chest, physically indicating that I meant no harm and, yes, I was an idiot.
 I then waited for a response.

 None came.